Informfully/Informfully.github.io/docs/development.md

 ::: info

 It is recommended to delete this user after another `Maintainer` has been created to ensure the system's security.
-This applies to both the local and online deployment of the back end.
+This applies to both local and online back end deployments.

 :::